Deutsch: Nassdeposition / Español: deposición húmeda / Português: deposição úmida / Français: dépôt humide / Italiano: deposizione umida

 Wet deposition can have both detrimental and beneficial impacts on the environment:

-• Acid Rain: One of the most well-known effects of wet deposition is acid rain, where sulfuric and nitric acids formed from sulfur dioxide and nitrogen oxides fall as precipitation, potentially damaging forests, soils, water bodies, and aquatic life.
+• Acid Rain: One of the most well-known effects of wet deposition is acid rain, where sulfuric and nitric acids formed from sulfur dioxide and nitrogen oxides fall as precipitation, potentially damaging forests, soils, water bodies, and Aquatic life.

-• Nutrient Deposition: While nitrogen and phosphorus deposited through precipitation can act as pollutants, contributing to problems like eutrophication in lakes and rivers, they can also serve as nutrients, potentially benefiting some ecosystems.
+• Nutrient Deposition: While nitrogen and Phosphorus deposited through precipitation can act as pollutants, contributing to problems like eutrophication in lakes and rivers, they can also serve as nutrients, potentially benefiting some ecosystems.

 • Pollutant Removal: From an air quality perspective, wet deposition helps cleanse the atmosphere by removing pollutants that can be harmful to human health.